freedamoore/flutter-web-experiment/README.md

 1. Go to View -> Command Pallette OR Ctrl+Shift+P
 2. Type `Flutter: New Project`
-3. Enter Project name and it will prompt you to save it somewhere
-4. Flutter web app will be built.
+3. Enter Project name and it will prompt you to save it somewhere and the Flutter web app will be built.
-5. flutter run -d chrome to run in browser
+4. In the terminal type `flutter run -d chrome` to run app in chrome browser
-6. every time you make a change you can simply type "r" in the terminal and it will update the changes in chrome.
+5. every time you make a change you can simply type "r" in the terminal and it will update the changes in chrome.

 https://flutter.dev/docs/get-started/web